ismir/ismir-home/docs/pages/membership.md

 ### Becoming a Member

 So you've decided to join the society?
 That's fantastic news!

-Follow these simple steps to make it official:
+If you are attending the annual ISMIR conference, the registration free already includes one year membership to the society.

+If you are not attending ISMIR conference and wish to join the society as a member, please follow these simple steps to pay your membership fee:

 1. Go to the [membership portal](https://www.softconf.com/f/ismir-member)
 2. Choose "For participants: Click HERE to register as a participant to the event."